 DEM: Select the original DEM.
 NOT THE DEPRESSIONLESS DEM MADE BY THE CALCULATE FLOW DIRECTION TOOL.

-Stream Lines: Select the stream lines created by the Make Stream Lines tool (“(Naming)_(flow_x)_Stream_Lines”).
+Stream Lines: Select the stream lines created by the Make Stream Lines tool (“(Naming)_(flow_x)_Stream_Lines”) OR if streamlines were edited use the streamlines feature class that you exported at the end of the editing streamlines process.

 Output GDB: Input a geodatabase to which the output data will be saved.